 After socialisation, the next most common question asked of home educators is “What about qualifications?”
 It is worthwhile asking other home educators about their experiences by posting a message on one of the online discussion boards if you are at this stage in your home educating.
-With regard to formal high school qualifications, there are at least three possibilities.
+With regard to formal high school qualifications, there are at least four possibilities.

 Option 1: National Certificate of Educational Achievement (NCEA)